 But how alike are COVID-19 and the flu, really?
 We took a closer look, comparing and contrasting the two diseases with information available through the Centers for Disease Control and Prevention.
 Here’s what we know.

 Similarities: Symptoms range from mild to severe.
-Common symptoms include fever, cough, fatigue, body aches and headaches.
+Common symptoms include fever, cough, sore throat, fatigue, body aches and headaches.

 Differences: Flu symptoms appear more quickly, usually within one to four days.
 COVID-19 symptoms may not appear for two to 14 days after exposure to the virus.
 Flu also presents with a wider variety of symptoms.
-You may also have a sore throat, a runny or stuffy nose, and vomiting and diarrhea (although this is more common with children).
-COVID-19’s unique symptom is shortness of breath, and the cough associated with it is dry.
+You may also have a runny or stuffy nose, and vomiting and diarrhea (although this is more common with children).
+COVID-19’s unique symptoms are shortness of breath and a new loss of taster or smell.
+The cough associated with it is dry.

 It is important to note that new symptoms are arising, and not all symptoms are always present, according to the Ohio Department of Health.
 If you feel sick, stay home and call your doctor.